jambonz/jambonz-docs/docs/jambonz.md

 Each of the supported verbs are described below.

 ## conference
-The conference command places a call into a conference.
+The `conference` verb places a call into a conference.
 ```json
   {
     "verb": "conference",